2023 Best Value Precision Metal Working Associate Degree Schools in the Middle Atlantic Region

 Out-of-state tuition fees for undergraduate students at Pittsburgh Technical College are $16,974 per year.
 After completing their Associate Degree, precision metal working graduates from Pittsburgh Technical College carry an average student debtload of $15,899.

 Alfred State College ranked #10 on this year’s Best Value Precision Metal Working Associate Degree Schools in the Middle Atlantic Region list.
-Alfred State is a small public school located in the remote town of Alfred.
+Alfred State is a small public school located in the town of Alfred.

 State | Degrees Awarded |